 Would you not call this as a functional requirement of the iBooks app?
 I know, I would.

-So, Interrupt Testing is a subset of Functional Mobile Application Testing.
+So, Interrupt Testing is a subset of Functional Testing for a Mobile Application.
 And, to conduct Interrupt Testing, you would follow the same Mobile Application Test Frameworks and Tools.
-It is the skill of the tester to conceive these scenarios.
+It is the skill of the testers to conceive these scenarios.
 Once done, you would design the test cases and execute in the exact same way as any other test.

 Finally, I want to address one more question before we end this article: